I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_temperature_data_descriptor.md

 ## Members

+`Version`

+Contains the size of this structure, in bytes.
+The value of this member will change as members are added to the structure.

+`Size`

+Specifies the total size of the data returned, in bytes.
+This may include data that follows this structure.

 `CriticalTemperature`

 Indicates the minimum temperature in degrees Celsius that may prevent normal operation.
 Exceeding this temperature may result in possible data loss, automatic device shutdown, extreme performance throttling, or permanent damage.

+`WarningTemperature`

+Indicates the maximum temperature in degrees Celsius at which the device is capable of operating continuously without degrading operation or reliability.

 `InfoCount`